Less is best

 Like any great work of art, or piece of music, or great architecture, or city planning, any element that is not absolutely required should be removed.
 This is most important when it comes to code, as well as design.
 Unnecessary code slows your site down.
 Unnecessary design elements draw the eye away from what is essential.
 We help remove the distractions from your site so that the visitor can focus on your message, your culture, and your brand.
 When they can find what they want, they are more likely to move naturally towards your desired outcomes.

-Harmonize all your web design elements with your brand.
+Harmonize all elements with your brand.

 Create a coherent design framework for your website.